Check if your firm…

 Additional material may include the use of e-verification either to confirm the validity of the passport provided or to see if the person has a credit or electoral history at the address they’ve provided.

-These countries are identified as having strategic deficiencies in their national AML and counter-financing of terrorism regimes that pose significant threats to the financial system of the EU.
+These countries are identified as having strategic deficiencies in their national AML and counter-financing of terrorism regimes that pose significant threats to the UK's financial system.

 You must apply EDD measures in any transaction or business relationship with a person established in a high-risk third country.